byt3bl33d3r/dockerxxx/README.md

 ## What works and how well?

-I'm striving for 1 to 1 feature parity with the official library. as of This is beta software, take a look at the tests and the examples folder for to get a good idea of what works.
+I'm striving for 1 to 1 feature parity with the official library.
+As of writing this is beta software, take a look at the tests and the examples folder for to get a clear idea of what works.

 | API | Implemented | Tests  |
 | --- | --- | -- |